 Test Cases In TOSCA

-From the image, you can understand that there are three common steps for the test case, whether it is manual or automation.
+From the image, you can understand that there are three common steps for the test case, whether it is manual or automated.
 Those steps are: Create the workspace, start with TOSCA Commander, and create the requirements.

 Learning Path: